2 Chronicles 9

 29Now the rest of the acts of Solomon, first and last, are they not written in the book of Nathan the prophet, and in the prophecy of Ahijah the Shilonite, and in the visions of Iddo the seer against Jeroboam the son of Nebat?
 30And Solomon reigned in Jerusalem over all Israel forty years.
 31And Solomon slept with his fathers, and he was buried in the city of David his father: and Rehoboam his son reigned in his stead.

 Rehoboam, Solomon's son, succeeds him.
 The text does not linger on what this means, but those who know the rest of 2 Chronicles know the tragedy: Rehoboam will make foolish decisions that will split the kingdom.
 The united kingdom of David and Solomon will be broken.
-The succession brings not continuation but division.
+The succession brings division.
 All of Solomon's glory could not secure his dynasty.